 To say leads and prospects are the same is like saying there’s no difference between a juicy cheeseburger and a veggie burger.

+Yes, they’re both “burgers” serving the purpose of fulfilling your hangry cravings.
 However, once you take a bite, you’ll notice the difference.
 A veggie burger is good, but a juicy cheeseburger is great

-Both leads and prospects are a part of the sales process and have shown varying interest levels in a product or service.
+You can apply the same analogy to leads and prospects.
+Both leads and prospects are part of the sales process and have shown varying levels of interest in a product or service.

 difference between lead and prospect